alucard001/common-lamp/README.md

 <ul>
 	<li>I realise that the database expose may actually be unnecessary and will have potential security problem.</li>
 	<li>Add custom httpd.conf php.ini and my.cnf config files.</li>
+	<li>Use Redis to speedup loading website.
+Yes you are right, I am using Wordpress on most of my project at this moment.</li>
 </ul>

 <h2>My comments:</h2>